-All New Zealand clubs and societies must file a tax return each year unless they derive only exempt income.
+All New Zealand clubs and societies must complete a tax return each year unless they derive only exempt income.

-If your organisation has a certificate of exemption from RWT (resident withholding tax) on interest and dividends this doesn't mean your income is exempt income.
-Call us on 0800 377 774 if you're not sure whether your club or society is required to file a tax return.
+If your organisation has a certificate of exemption from RWT (resident withholding tax) on interest and dividends this does not mean your income is exempt income.
+Contact us if you're not sure whether your club or society is required to complete a tax return.

-If we've sent you a taxpack but your organisation is tax exempt, call us on 0800 377 774 so we can update our records.
+If we've sent you a taxpack but your organisation is tax exempt, contact us so we can update our records.

-If your club or society's income is not exempt but the organisation did not have income that was liable for income tax during the tax year from 1 April 2019 to 31 March 2020, please just fill in:
+If your club or society's income is not exempt but the organisation did not have income that was liable for income tax during the tax year from 1 April 2020 to 31 March 2021, just fill in: